 Everything you love about fresh peach pie, baked in a sheet pan!
 One peach slab pie easily yields 18-24 slices, so it's perfect for sharing with friends.
-This post contains an affiliate link.

 It's peach season!
 I order a 25-pound box of fresh peaches from The Peach Truck every year.
 They are so yummy and make the perfect snack.
-We eat most of them fresh and plain, but I ALWAYS make sure to use the last of the peaches to make pie.
+We eat most of them fresh and plain, but I ALWAYS make sure to use the last of the peaches to make a fresh peach pie.

 - Basic ingredients: My pie crust recipe is a keeper, a variation of my favorite pie crust recipe from Betty Crocker.
 It uses shortening, butter, and oil for the best texture and flavor.
 You can use canned pie filling if you'd like (you'll need 3 cans), but I like making peach pie filling from scratch.
 It's super simple and gives you the best flavor.